davidraleigh/davidraleigh.github.io/_posts/2014-12-18-solving-merge-conflicts-with-gui-goodness.md

 In order to visualize the merge you'll need your GUI.
 If you've got money to burn($25) you can buy yourself the fancy [Sublimerge](http://www.sublimerge.com/).
 If you're frugal like me, you'll need to download the [DiffMerge](https://sourcegear.com/diffmerge/) application from SourceGear (DiffMerge is Mac only, but similar softwares exist for Windows, I use [WinMerge](http://winmerge.org/?lang=en)).
 For DiffMerge select the [*OS X 10.6+ Installer (Intel)*](http://download.sourcegear.com/DiffMerge/4.2.1/DiffMerge.4.2.1.1013.intel.stable.pkg) package installer (not the DMG).
 The reason to install from the `pkg` and not install from the `dmg` is that the `dmg` installation won't do all the fancy symlinks that the git client will require in order to call DiffMerge from the terminal.

-Below are demonstrations of what these merge tools look like.
 **DiffMerge GUI experience**![DiffMerge example](https://davidraleigh.github.io/assets/git-merge/DiffMerge.png)

 **Sublimerge GUI experience**![Sublimerge example](https://davidraleigh.github.io/assets/git-merge/sublimerge.png)